The biggest Christmas Number 1s of all time

-Another song by an act that defined their particular year is Don’t You Want Me by The Human League, which finished off, what was for them, an incredible 1981.
-With a combined total of 2,328,000 including 1.6 million pure sales, the song has re-entered the chart (in 1995 and 2014) albeit just not at Christmas time.
+One song by an act that defined their particular year is Don’t You Want Me by The Human League (4), which finished off, what was for them, an incredible 1981.
+With a combined total of 2.5m including 1.6 million pure sales, the song has re-entered the chart twice, in 1995 and 2014, though not at Christmas time.

-Whitney Houston’s legendary take on Dolly Parton’s I Will Always Love You from 1992, which spent ten weeks at the top, is at Number 6 in our rundown.
-The evergreen is now at 2,289,000 with 1.67 million pure sales.
+Whitney Houston’s legendary take on Dolly Parton’s I Will Always Love You from 1992, which spent ten weeks at the top, is at Number 7.
+The evergreen hit is now at 2.42m chart units including 1.67m pure sales.

-Approaching its fiftieth anniversary and unlikely to be disappearing any time soon is Merry Xmas Everybody by Slade.
-The glam rockers' pension plan shows no sign of letting up, being a regular playlist staple and Christmas chart returnee on 2,156,000, with 1.32 million of those as pure sales.
+Approaching its fiftieth anniversary and unlikely to be disappearing any time soon is Merry Xmas Everybody by Slade (8).
+The glam rockers' pension plan shows no sign of letting up, being a regular playlist staple and Christmas chart returnee on 2.38m, with 1.32 million of those as pure sales.

-Number 9 sees Paul McCartney and Wings’ Mull Of Kintyre currently at 2,140,000 with 2.09million sales mostly from its time in the Official Chart in 1977.
+Number 11 sees Paul McCartney and Wings’ Mull Of Kintyre currently at 2.15m, with 2.09 million sales mostly from its time in the Official Chart in 1977.
 In fact Macca does quite well overall as he populates the Top 20 with three songs from his stint in The Beatles, with I Want To Hold Your Hand at Number 10, I Feel Fine at 14 and Day Tripper/ We Can Work It Out at 15.

-The Top 20 is rounded off by the viral sensation that was Rage Against The Machine’s Christmas Number 1 Killing In The Name, with 1,313,000.
-The track caused great upset to Simon Cowell and The X Factor, who had enjoyed a run of festive chart-toppers before this rap metal anthem barged in, thanks to a campaign led by Jon Morter.
+The viral sensation that was Rage Against The Machine’s Christmas Number 1, Killing In The Name, lands in at Number 17 with 1.43m.
+On its win in 2009 the track caused great upset to Simon Cowell and The X Factor, who had enjoyed a run of festive chart-toppers before this rap metal anthem barged in, thanks to a campaign led by Jon and Tracy Morter.

 Official Top 20 Biggest Christmas Number 1s

-*This chart is compiled taking in physical and digital sales, plus streaming equivalent sales.
+*This chart is compiled using physical and digital sales, plus streaming figures.